quirinobrizi/codesketch/README.md

 4. issue the following command ```bash bash codesketch start ```

 All the tools will be pulled and installed in you machine.

+### Limitations

+* Data are stored in local volumes
+* Codesketch is not high available

 ## Management